Examples of Work Related Injuries

 February 3, 2022

-Repetitive Motion Injury occurs by doing the same motion over and over, but how would that occur in the work field?
+A repetitive motion injury occurs by performing the same movement over and over, but how would that occur in the work field?

-Injuries on the job are frequently thought of as single events such as a falling, pulling a muscle, or dislocating a joint.
+A repetitive motion injury can be just as common as injuries on the job are frequently thought of as single events such as a falling, pulling a muscle, or dislocating a joint.
 However, work injuries do not always occur as a single incident.
-Some injuries are the result of repetitive and continuous acts over a long period of time that may not even be immediately obvious.
-Examples of such injuries would be carpal tunnel syndrome, as well as back and neck herniated discs.

 What is the difference between various injury types?